yasuota/FileUploaderToSlack/README.md

 # FileUploaderToSlack

-## A scripst that upload local file to your slack channel.
+## Explanation

+This script executes ping -c 1 google.com on the local machine and uploads the output file to a Slack channel.
+You can specify whether to post it as a new comment or in a thread using the `threadflag`.

 If threadflag is False :